zwangzw-zw/speedtest-china/README.md

 ## Output

 The tool will output the name of the server being tested, along with the download and upload speeds in Mbps.
 If the `speedtest` command fails for a server, the tool will print an error message in red.
 The output will also include colored text to indicate the sponsor being tested and the name of the server being tested.

+## Disclaimer

+This tool is provided "as is" and without warranties of any kind, whether express or implied.
+You use this tool at your own risk, and you are solely responsible for any consequences arising from using this tool.

 ## License